“Turn within and listen"

 Joanna believes in treating the client holistically and focusing on therapeutic remedy, maintenance and prevention.
 She has been interested in alternative therapies most of her life.
 They have helped her with a number of ailments, including insomnia, anxiety, aches and muscle tension.
 Not only have the holistic nature of Yoga and Massage treated these disorders but they have also offered her a host of additional physical and mental benefits.
 It is from a place of personal experience she authentically brings these therapies to her clients.
 Joanna likes to nurture and heal people and finds the whole process of communicating and connecting with the client, learning about the dimensions of their lives (physical, mental, emotional, social and spiritual), and then finding solutions to bring them back to optimum health and balance, incredibly rewarding and also interesting.

 Joanna also loves travel, culture and to learn.
 Most years she is studying a new course and travelling to a country she has not been before.
 She loved India with all it's colour, food, rituals and festivities and means to go back.
 She continues her pursuit to learn, studying more Massage and Yoga courses.
-Additionally, she is currently studying the Spanish language and a Biology A Level.
+She is starting training in a Sports Massage BTEC at the ISRM in Clifton, Bristol in May 2021.
+Additionally, she is currently studying the Spanish language.